Adam Johnson faces 'substantial' jail term over child sex conviction

 Johnson, who played for England 12 times, left court in chaotic scenes as police officers were reading out statements to the media.
 There were scuffles involving police, Johnson's entourage and photographers.

-Speaking outside Bradford Crown Court, Detective Inspector Aelfwynn Sampson said: "In this football-obsessed region he was idolised by thousands.
+Speaking in the rain outside Bradford Crown Court, Detective Inspector Aelfwynn Sampson said: "In this football-obsessed region he was idolised by thousands.

 In a statement issued after the case, Sunderland FC said it "refuted" any suggestion the club knew all along that Johnson was intending to change his plea just before his trial so he could continue to play for them, and that the club may have been involved in tactical discussions about the plea.